-The problem with normal access control – using keypads and passwords – is that codes can be guessed and keycards can lost or stolen.
+The problem with normal access control – using keypads and passwords – is that codes can be guessed and keycards can be lost or stolen.

 Also, after frequent use, the numbers on a keypad can appear slightly worn or faded, giving away which numbers make up the code.
-So, there’s a possibility – albeit slim – that someone without access can get hold of the code and gain access.
+So, there’s a possibility – although slim – that someone without access can get hold of the code and gain access.

 With biometric scanning, this is significantly harder.
 The only way someone can gain access is if they possess an exact replica of the biological data stored in the system.